-The Encore lineup consists of classes that give students at FMS opportunities for enrichment and enjoyment.
-Encore classes allow students to explore fine arts, computer applications, and life skills.
+The Elective Offerings lineup consists of classes that give students at FMS opportunities for enrichment and enjoyment.
+Elective Offerings allow students to explore fine arts, computer applications, and life skills.

 Students explore various genres of writing including the following: fiction, non-fiction, fantasy, poetry, drama, mystery, and science fiction.
 In this class, students write from teacher-directed prompts, students choose writing topics, or they may create topics of their own.
 Character development, plot building, irony, and other short story elements are explored.

 The Career Clusters Technologies course is designed to introduce students to a wide variety of careers available to them upon high school and college graduation.
 Careers in architecture, engineering, healthcare, and aviation are among the many careers discussed in the

 class.
 Community leaders and business and industry entrepreneurs frequently visit the class in order to share their experiences in the “real world” with the students.
 The Career Clusters Technologies students complete several “hands-on” projects throughout the class in order to gain insight into some of the activities that accompany specific careers.
 Among the many projects that students complete, students learn to design and program robots, learn to fly airplanes through flight simulator software, as well as use 3D architectural modeling software to design houses.

 The Technology Student Association (TSA) is the Career Technical Student Organization (CTSO) that accompanies this class.
 TSA is a co-curricular student organization in which students develop leadership, communication, and citizenship skills through their participation.
 In TSA, students learn the correct manner in which to introduce themselves, properly tie a dress tie, and work in teams.

 A student who is searching to find a career that is right for him or her and develop the skills necessary to be successful in the 21st Century should join the Florence Middle School Career Clusters Technologies course.